luchete80/WeldFormFEM/DEVLOG.md

 20240520 - FInally fixed C++ version!
 Problem was in time integration 20240525 - Fixed initialization of Shared Elements by each node.
-         - Also fixed shared element nodes in box mesh (zincrement was wrong)
+         - Also fixed shared element nodes in box mesh (zincrement was wrong) 20240527 - Added getNodePos() to domain.
+         - Fixed BCs of 4 element example.
+         - Found a bug on